 The best exercise I recommend, out of my own experience, is getting in front of all while saying to yourself: “In 30 seconds, my mouth will start speaking.
 It would better say something useful.”.
 So I did.
 So will you.
 Another exercise: if someone would have a gun to your head and would tell you: “speak well in public now or I kill you”, how do you think you’d perform?
 You’d certainly do a better job if you knew your life depends on the quality of your delivery.
 For some, that IS the case.
 May they be presenters, trainers, lobbyists, attorneys, diplomats, press releases, politicians, the quality of their public speaking will determine how much money they will make.
 But this is not a study of what best public speakers do.

-Let’s assume you address a public well educated, well informed and interested in the subject matter you present.
+Let’s assume you address a public well educated, well informed, and interested in the subject matter you present.
 The audience has been pre-selected and you’ve put certain questions at the beginning to make sure you’re on the same page.
 Now you’ve got their attention.
 You have the formal authority in the room.
 From this moment, if you skillfully use your persuasiveness, you can imprint any ideas into their minds.
 You may masterfully conceive your speech so that they would understand and maybe agree to it, at least until a certain point.
 You may even manipulate them.

-Beyond that, it lies the question: what is the line between influencing, persuasion and manipulation?
+Beyond that, it lies the question: what is the line between influencing, persuasion, and manipulation?
 When does it serve well and when does it not?

 First of all, none of these have negative meaning by themselves.
-A mother may manipulate her children by saying: “Do you prefer to drink the [bad tasting] medicine from the white cup or from the blue cup?”, using a double bind to determinate an action.
+A mother may manipulate her children by saying: “Do you prefer to drink the [bad tasting] medicine from the white cup or from the blue cup?”, using a double bind to determine an action.
 Some would not consider this as manipulation, because, some say, manipulation is always negative.
 Instead of ranting on the concepts: responsibility; accountability; life lessons; we’ll do some practice.

-When you’ll start to think about this, you will naturally find what I’m saying to you as more and more interesting.
-“Looking at the accidents statistics in USA, in 2004, more persons which did not use a seat belt died in accidents than those who who were wearing / although, according to the federal statistics, more than 80% of the drivers use belts. […] Apparently not wearing the seat belt during driving the car is about the same thing as having a dagger installed on the driving wheel.”.
+When you’ll start to think about this, you will naturally find what I’m saying to you more and more interesting.
+“Looking at the accident statistics in the USA, in 2004, more persons which did not use a seat belt died in accidents than those who were wearing / although, according to the federal statistics, more than 80% of the drivers use belts. […] Apparently not wearing the seat belt during driving the car is about the same thing as having a dagger installed on the driving wheel.”.
 Before thinking further on the way this affects our lives, let us consider all the small differences seeming minor details like putting the seat belt on before driving to actually truly understand the real effect of those seemingly minor details.
 The difference between using and not using your seat belt might be the difference between life and death.

-Close your eyes. [the light gets dimmer] Imagine yourself riding in a top notch car on a freeway. [appropriate music] You feel the wind and all the things around you.
+Close your eyes. [the light gets dimmer] Imagine yourself riding in a top-notch car on a freeway. [appropriate music] You feel the wind and all the things around you.
 You get to an intersection.
 You slow down, but not in due time and a truck gets into your face from nowhere.
 You have no time to react. [the lights close] It all went dark. [silence for a few moments].
 You just died because you didn’t wear a seat belt [lights open up brightly] Welcome back!